Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

+{ A very fruitful approach was undertaken, independently, by Afraimovich, Bykov, Shil'nikov \cite{ABS82, ABS77} and by Guckenheimer and Williams \cite{GW, Williams}.
+They constructed a {\em{geometric Lorenz attractor}} that reproduces the behaviour observed by Lorenz.
 As an abstract object, the geometric Lorenz attractor is the inverse limit of a semiflow on a branched $2$-manifold (with boundary).
-The flow has a single saddle-like rest point on the boundary of the surface, and orbits leaving a neighborhood of this saddle follow either of two arms which return to (and are glued together along) an interval of branch points transverse to the stable manifold of the saddle.
-From the geometrical point of view, geometric Lorenz attractors are flows on $3$ dimensional space that contain a rest point accumulated by regular trajectories.
-Lorenz's equations proved to be very resistant to rigorous mathematical analysis, from both conceptual (existence of a rest point accumulated by regular orbits prevents the attractor to be hyperbolic) as well numerical (solutions slow down as they pass near the rest point, which means unbounded return times and, thus, unbounded integration errors) point of view.
-Moreover, for almost every pair of nearby initial, the corresponding solutions move apart from each other exponentially fast as they converge to the attractor, that is, the attractor is {\em{sensitive to initial conditions}}.
-This unpredictability is a characteristic of {\em{chaos}}.
+The flow has a singularity, on the boundary of the surface, and orbits leaving a neighborhood of this singularity follow either of two branches which return to (and are glued together along) an interval of branch points transverse to the stable manifold of the singularity.
+From the geometrical point of view, geometric Lorenz attractors are flows on the $3$-dimensional space that contains a singularity accumulated by regular orbits, i.e., {orbits $\gamma$ where $X^t(x)\neq 0$ for all $x\in \gamma$ and $t>0$.}} They have a natural cross-section given by a two-dimensional square crossed by all orbits of the flow inside the attractor except the singularity.

+While the discovery of the Lorenz attractor leveraged fundamental developments in Dynamical Systems, the equations (\ref{e.Lorenz}) themselves have continued to resist all the attempts to prove that they exhibit a sensitive attractor.
+Bunimovich and Sinai \cite{Bu79,Si81}, have indicated a program that could prove that the Lorenz equations have a transitive attractor.

+{Rychlik and Robinson gave a proof for the so-called Shilnikov criteria \cite{Sh81} providing necessary and sufficient conditions for the birth of the Lorenz attractor from certain classes of codimension-3 bifurcation (codimension-2 bifurcations for systems with the Lorenz symmetry), \cite{Ry90,Rob89,Rob92}.} {From the bifurcation point of view, besides these results, we cite the works in \cite{Rob00, LTu20, GTS09, MPS05, MPS06,K21, LZ83}. }

+A successful approach for the Lorenz flow was through rigorous numerics.
+Many authors have performed numerical simulations of these equations, and the book by Sparrow gives an account of many of these results proved in the seventies, \cite{Sparrow}.
+Later, in this way, it was proved \cite{HHTZ94,HT92,MM95,MM98} that the Lorenz system of equations exhibits a suspended Smale horseshoe \cite{Sm67}.
+It implies, in particular, the existence of infinitely many closed orbits.
+However, proving the existence of an attractor as in the geometric models is an even harder task.
+Indeed, one cannot avoid the fact that solutions slow down as they pass near the singularity, which, as said before, means unbounded return times and unbounded integration errors, see \cite{Sparrow, Tu2}.
+This was finally settled by Tucker in \cite{Tu00, Tu2} around the turn of the century.